10 Powerful Productivity Tips for Remote Workers

 • What tasks didn’t get accomplished today that I wanted to get done?
 Where can I improve tomorrow?

 An important part of being productive is fully immersing yourself in the task at hand.
 That means singular focus and not the “one foot in one foot out” approach.
-So, once you’re done work for the day fully disconnect.
+So, once you’re done with work for the day, fully disconnect.

 Don’t check work emails.
 Don’t think about work.